ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Most of the details of the Receipt's contents are specified in the COSE Signed Merkle Tree Proof document {{-COMETRE}}.

-The details regarding Artifact Repositories, and Identity Document infrastructure, such as OIDC or x509 are out of scope.
+The details regarding Artifact Repositories, such as package managers or container registries, and Identity Document infrastructure, such as OIDC or x509 are out of scope.

 This section describes at a high level, the three main roles and associated processes in SCITT: Issuers and the Signed Statement issuance process, Transparency Service and the Signed Statement Registration process, as well as Verifiers of the Transparent Statements and the Receipt validation process.